hbctraining/Training-modules/Basic_shell/04_shell_scripts.md

 #### File extension for shell scripts
 Interestingly, when working with Shell or on the command line you can give files any (or no) extension (.txt, .tsv, .csv, etc.).
 Similarly, for a shell script you *don't need a specific extension*.
 However, it is **best practice to give shell scripts the extension `.sh`**.
 This is helpful to your future self and your collaborators to identify that a given file is a shell script.

-Move over to the `other` directory and create a new file using `vim`.
+Move over to the `other` directory and create a new file using `nano`.
 We will call our script `listing.sh`:

 ```bash
 $ cd ~/unix_lesson/other